 M10 Action and Management Plans in the AHP Records of any Action and Management Plans must be retained as part of the AHP, including but not limited to: procedures to be followed in the event of an outbreak of abnormal behavior such as feather-pecking or cannibalism, including appropriate and immediate changes in the system of management; management plans for the prevention of suffering from injuries, especially keel bone breaks, which include: the monitoring and assessment of daily inspection logs for culls to help ensure that an increasing problem is not developing, and where found, recommendations and guidance from the flock veterinarian to alleviate/ prevent such instances; action plans for the mitigation/ prevention of recurring injuries seen in a number of birds to suggest that there is a common cause and that is attributable to physical features of the environment or to handling procedures.
 (Injury is described as damage severe enough for the formation of granular scar tissue or defective bones or joints, and to an extent significantly greater than would be caused by accidental bumps or scratches.
-Attention must be paid to foot lesions.); management plans/ practical measures for the prevention and control of organisms that cause food safety concerns (such as Salmonella).
+Attention must be paid to foot lesions.); management plans/ practical measures for the prevention and control of external and internal parasitic infestations; the program adopted and followed for the reduction and control of organisms that cause food safety concerns (such as Salmonella).
 O Yes O No O N/A /10 ----- -- ------------------------ -----